Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

     </VirtualHost>

-Apache 2.4 can also be improved to specify versions of TLS, **only add the versions you would like your server to provide**:
+Apache 2.4 can also be improved to specify versions of TLS, **only add the versions you want your server to provide**:

     SSLProtocol -ALL +TLSv1.0 +TLSv1.1 +TLSv1.2

-Basically after any declaration of `SSLEngine on` add:
+After any declaration of `SSLEngine on` add:

     SSLProtocol -ALL +TLSv1
     SSLHonorCipherOrder on